Emergency Response and Evacuation Procedures Test: Do You Know What To Do During a Community-Wide Chemical Emergency?

 The Blue Grass Army Depot, in Madison County Kentucky, stored approximately 2% of the nation’s original chemical weapons stockpile.
 The type of chemical agent stored there is GB (sarin, a nerve agent).
 CSEPP communities have been recognized nationally for their abilities to respond to emergencies of all kinds.
 A chemical weapons destruction facility has been constructed and demilitarization operations are currently underway.
 The chemical demilitarization process is anticipated to be complete in 2023.

-The community-wide Annual CSEPP Exercise is scheduled for Wednesday, September 14, 2022.
-We will not know the exact start time for the community-wide Annual CSEPP Exercise, but it typically begins around (or after) 8:30 AM.
-The exercise will begin with a test of the outdoor warning siren, and the indoor advisor alert radio, systems.
-Westminster Chimes, rather than the chemical alternating high/low wailing siren, will be used to start the exercise.
-We will perform a test of our EKU Alerts system along with the siren test.
+The community-wide Annual CSEPP Exercise was scheduled for Wednesday, September 14, 2022.
+We did not know the exact start time for the community-wide Annual CSEPP Exercise, but it typically begins around (or after) 8:30 AM.
+The exercise began with a test of the outdoor warning siren, and the indoor advisor alert radio, systems.
+Westminster Chimes, rather than the chemical alternating high/low wailing siren, was used to start the exercise.
+We performed a test of our EKU Alerts system along with the siren test.

-You should know that if a chemical release occurred at the Blue Grass Army Depot, you would be given instructions, to move to any one of our Enhanced Shelter-In-Place (ESIP) Buildings.
+We should all know that if a chemical release occurred at the Blue Grass Army Depot, you would be given instructions, to move to any one of our Enhanced Shelter-In-Place (ESIP) Buildings.
 These include:

 • Alumni Coliseum